chimochan/hello-world/README.md

 # hello-world
-Learning repository
-<br />This is my first 'new branch'.
+This is my first 'new branch'.